cnet-sudo/Clock/README.md

 cmake --build build --config Release

-To run a project, select the active project
+Clock to assign as a startup project